about chevron in the U.K.

 Our U.K. Global Technology Centre (GTC) was established in 2007 and is a strategic extension of Chevron’s Energy Technology Company.
 It provides a hub of technical excellence that supports Chevron's global portfolio of projects.
 The U.K. GTC enables innovation and new technology deployments for a diverse range of Chevron operations and development projects, including Gorgon and Wheatstone in Australia, Tengizchevroil in Kazakhstan, and the Permian Basin in the United States.

 As the digital transformation gathers pace, Chevron is focused on applying data science, predictive technologies, workflow automation and robotics to improve the safety and reliability operations.

 regional hub for global operations

-Chevron has located the headquarters for three of its major regional organisations in the U.K. From our London offices we operate our exploration and production activities for Europe, Eurasia and the Middle East, European lubricants sales and marketing and natural gas trading.
+Chevron has located the headquarters for three of its major regional organizations in the U.K. From our London offices we operate our exploration and production activities for Europe, Eurasia and the Middle East, European lubricants sales and marketing, and natural gas trading.

 downstream and midstream

 London is the regional headquarters for Chevron’s Finished Lubricants operations in Europe, the Middle East and Africa.
 It is also a regional hub for the Chevron Marine Lubricants business providing support to marine lubricant activities globally.

 Our Downstream business in the United Kingdom is conducted through our subsidiary Chevron Products UK Limited.
 Finished lubricants are sold under the Texaco® and Caltex® master brands in Europe, the Middle East and Africa respectively, along with product brands Havoline® for engine oils and coolants for passenger cars and vans, Delo® heavy duty engine oils and coolants and Techron fuel system cleaners across the region.

 Our products are sold directly to customers or via our network of distributors, a locator for which is available here.